 For incoming Fall semester students, March 1st of every year is the priority placement deadline for returning students and April 1st is the priority placement deadline for new students.
 Historically, students with completed applications submitted by this date are assigned a room for the following fall semester.
-Incoming students are encouraged to submit their application early for best availability-Halls do fill up.
+Incoming students are encouraged to submit their application early for best availability as space is limited.